Lessing Monument

 Is photography allowed?

-Yes, photography is permitted at the Lessing Monument, and many visitors enjoy capturing its intricate details and the surrounding area.
+Yes, photography is allowed at the Lessing Monument, and many visitors capture images of the statue and its surroundings.

 Are there guided tours?